 Of course, if you’re travelling with lightweight shoes, you’re carrying less weight and this impacts every step you take.
 This is particularly noticeable on steeper terrain, as the foot has less load and walking is less tiring.
 Even if you’re carrying your walking boots in your backpack, they are less heavy.

 Features that offer additional comfort can also hold a higher injury potential.
-Soft and flexible shoes with a low shaft provide much less support for the foot than higher-cut shoes.
+Soft and flexible shoes with a low collar provide much less support for the foot than higher-cut boots.

 Ultra-light shoes – the conclusion